 HUMN 210 Cultural Heritage Seminar.
 This seminar course is designed around the great books and texts of the Benedictine, Judeo-Christian and Abrahamic tradition(s).
 It can provide HUMN 220, HUMN 230 or HUMN 240 humanities credit for transfer students only.
 Pre-requisite: Must be a transfer student.
-3 semester hours. %
+3 semester hours.
+Typically offered Fall, Winter, and Summer Terms.